High-redshift transverse BAO measurements with the SDSS quasar catalog: The Data set and Analysis methodology

 To ensure a robust analysis, the eBOSS DR16 quasar catalog employs a comprehensive weighting scheme.
-To each quasar, and each random object in the random sample, it is assigned a series of weights designed to correct for specific observational biases.
-This includes weights for fiber collisions ($w_{cp}$), which address the inability to observe objects too close together on a single plate, and weights for redshift failures ($w_{\rm noz}$), which correct for spectrographic inefficiencies.
+For our analyses, a series of weights is assigned to each quasar and random object, information designed to correct for specific observational biases~\citep{eBOSS:2020mzp}.
+This includes weights for fiber collisions ($w_{\rm cp}$), which address the inability to observe objects too close together on a single plate, and weights for redshift failures ($w_{\rm noz}$), which correct for spectrographic inefficiencies.
 Furthermore, systematic weights ($w_{\rm sys}$) are applied to mitigate correlations between the target density and imaging properties, such as stellar density and Galactic extinction.
 Finally, Feldman-Kaiser-Peacock (FKP) weights ($w_{\rm FKP}$)~\citep{Feldman94} are used to optimally balance the signal-to-noise ratio across the survey volume.
 As recommended, the total weight applied for clustering measurements is the product of these four corrections: $w_{\rm tot} = w_{\rm sys} \cdot w_{\rm cp} \cdot w_{\rm noz} \cdot w_{\rm FKP}$.

 For our analysis using thin redshift shells, the variation of these weights within a single shell is negligible.
 Therefore, while we apply the recommended weights, their effect on our measurements is minimal.

+For our detailed search for the transverse BAO signature, we perform a tomographic scan using 50 thin disjoint redshift bins of width $\Delta z = 0.01$.
+We focused our blind search primarily on the intermediate interval $1.50 \le z \le 2.00$, where the quasar number density is optimally high for clustering measurements, yet sufficiently separated from the existing high-redshift measurement at $z=2.225$~\citep{deCarvalho18} to ensure an independent transverse BAO measurement for constraints on cosmological parameters.
+As discussed in Section~\ref{sec:Results}, this rigorous scan robustly identifies the BAO signatures in four thin redshift shells in the interval $z \in [1.7, 1.8]$.